saswatawork/react-redux-user-management/README.md

 # React redux user management

-This user management contains all the building blocks needed to build the FE code challenge.
+This user management contains all the building blocks needed to build a modern full responsive website.
 In this project all the latest FE technologies like latest react 16,es6-7 features, redux for state management, Redux form for managing form with redux, redux-saga for maintaining side effect free code, Immutable.js to provide better performance, Reselect for fast select as well as caching are used.

 ## Setup